Which Triathlon Distance Is Right for You?

 The Classic Distance

-This is the standard distance featured in the Olympics—and for good reason.
-It requires balanced fitness across all three disciplines, solid pacing, and attention to fueling.
-You’ll need a consistent training schedule, usually around 6–8 hours a week.
+This is the standard distance, Olympic Triathlon.
+Featured in the Olympics and for good reason.
+It requires balanced fitness across all three disciplines, solid pacing and attention to fuelling.
+You’ll need a consistent training schedule.

 Distances Explained